fatma558/fatma558/README.md

 # Hi there, I'm Fatma Samy 👋

-I am a **Computer and Systems Engineering student** passionate about **problem-solving, algorithms, and data structures**.
+I am a Computer and Systems Engineering student passionate about problem-solving, algorithms, and data structures.
-I love **learning new technologies** and continuously improving my programming skills.
+Always eager to learn and tackle new challenges.

 ---